apple patient

 Apple today updated its privacy website with a new section called "Labels," which lists privacy labels for all Apple apps.

-With the title “Transparency is the best policy”, Apple wants to provide users with further information on the new website about how Apple apps handle their personal data.
-In the Introduction is it [called:
+With the title “Transparency is the best policy,” Apple aims to provide users with more detailed information on the new website about how Apple apps handle their personal data.
+Introduction is it [called:

 Our privacy labels are designed to help you understand how apps handle your data, including the apps we develop at Apple.
 This page brings together the privacy labels for our iOS, iPadOS, macOS, watchOS, and tvOS apps in one place.